SujanHebbarHs/Smart-Agriculture/README.md

 Handlebars are present in /templates/views
 Navbar is present in /templates/partials

-In .env file there is a mail "sharathchandrasharath00007@gmail.com".
-This is just a temporary email used to send reset links to the users.
-We will be changing it.
-Please don't overuse the forgot password feature.

 DB connection code is present in /src/db/conn.js

 After connecting to the DB you can view the data in the DB by connecting to MongoDB compass.
-I will be putting some images of the DB in the DBImages folder.